 Cows aren’t the only animals living the sweet life on South Dakota farms.
 Jamie and Brian Johnson raise chickens and Angus cattle on their soybean, corn and wheat farm in Frankfort.
 Chickens eat a diet of soybeans, corn and grains with added vitamins and minerals.
 This protein- and calcium-rich diet helps them laying healthy eggs for your favorite meals.

 Treating animals right means treating the land right, too.
 Pig farmers Peggy and Brad Greenway keep their pigs comfortable in a high-tech pen that ensures the animals have a constant flow of fresh air and are fed just enough fresh, nutritious feed.
-These advancements help them use the right amount of water, feed and land to keep their pigs healthy and reduce their environmental footprint.
+These advancements help them use the right amount of water, feed, and land to keep their pigs healthy and reduce their environmental footprint.
 The Greenways aren’t the only pig farmers practicing sustainability.
-In the last 50 years, pig farmers have reduced their overall carbon footprint by 35 percent.
+Over the past 50 years, while doubling the amount of pork produced from 12 billion pounds in 1960 to 24 billion pounds today, the U.S. pork industry now uses 76 percent less land, 25 percent less water, and seven percent less energy to produce pigs.
+This has also resulted in a 7.7% smaller carbon footprint.

 At the end of the day, farmers appreciate having a best friend with them through it all.
 The farm wouldn’t be the same without the family dog.
 Spending time with their favorite pooch makes the work more enjoyable.